 Traditional software and LLM agents can both fail loudly or quietly.
 Agent failures are especially easy to miss when the process returns a plausible answer while selecting a nonexistent tool, looping on a task, or claiming a side effect occurred without verified evidence.
-Without runtime controls, one stuck run can waste budget or send a customer an unsupported answer.
+Without runtime controls, one stuck run can waste budget or send a user an unsupported answer.

 Agent systems inherit ordinary software faults and add generated decisions that may be syntactically valid but unsupported.
 Compare the recovery controls needed at execution time: